Bandwidth/csharp-bandwidth/README.md

 });

-// Reserve a phone number for messaging var numbers = await api.SearchAndOrderNumbersAsync(dashboardAuthData, messagingApplication, new AreaCodeSearchAndOrderNumbersQuery
+// Reserve a phone number for messaging var numbers = await client.V2.Message.SearchAndOrderNumbersAsync(dashboardAuthData, messagingApplication, new AreaCodeSearchAndOrderNumbersQuery
 {
     AreaCode = "910",
     Quantity = 1
 });

-// Now you can send meessages via API v2 var message = await client.V2.Message.SendAsync(new MessageData{
+// Now you can send messages via API v2 var message = await client.V2.Message.SendAsync(new MessageData{
     From = numbers[0],  //use only numbers reserved by SearchAndOrderNumbersAsync() To = new[] {"+12345678902"},